tmhglnd/av-toolbox/README.md

 - **av.hidecursor** - Hides the cursor when inactive for a specified amount of time.

-### Slab/Shader/Pix Mappings
+### Slab/Shader/Pix/Pass Mappings

-This package includes mappings for the `jit.gl.slab`, `jit.gl.shader` and `jit.gl.pix` object based on the project [gl.shadermappings](https://github.com/tmhglnd/gl.shadermappings).
+This package includes mappings for the `jit.gl.slab`, `jit.gl.shader`, `jit.gl.pix` and `jit.gl.pass` objects (formerly based on the project [gl.shadermappings](https://github.com/tmhglnd/gl.shadermappings)).

-Max has quite a few shaders build into the application and examples.
-But if you want to patch with them you have to type `jit.gl.slab @file <shaderfile>`, which is usually quite a hassle.
-Also you have to remember what the shader file name is.
-These simple objectmappings file will do all this work for you and allow you to browse the various files through the autocomplete field.
+Max has quite a few shaders shipped with the application, but if you want to patch with them you have to type `jit.gl.slab @file <shaderfile>`, or `jit.gl.pass @fxname <name>`.
+It can be hard to remember what the name of the file is that you're looking for.
+Also you might not know all the possibilities out there, so it would be nice to have a list of options in the autocomplete field.
+These simple objectmappings will do all this work for you and allow you to browse the various files through from the autocomplete list.
 How it works:

-1. See all the shaderfiles in the autocomplete field when typing `jit.gl.slab.*`, `jit.gl.shader.*` or `jit.gl.pix.*`
+1. See all the files in the autocomplete list when typing `jit.gl.slab.`, `jit.gl.shader.`, `jit.gl.pix.` or `jit.gl.pass.`
-2. Select the shaderfile and it will translate to `jit.gl.slab @file <shaderfile>`
+2. Select the effect, press `enter` and the object will automatically be substituted for `jit.gl.slab @file <your-selected-file>`

 ## Install